harthur/replace/README.md

 # replace
-`replace` is a command line utility for performing search-and-replace on files.
+`replace` is a command line utility for performing in place search-and-replace on files.
 It's similar to sed but there are a few differences:

 * Modifies files when matches are found
 * Recursive search on directories with -r